-The major findings of the present study are as follows.
-1) At baseline, the nonuniform ARI distribution in the left ventricle resulted in the apicobasal gradient being greater than the transmural gradient.
-2) Nonuniform ARI prolongation caused by ectopic pacing resulted in a decreasing of the transmural repolarization gradient and increasing of the differences in the apex-to-base direction.
-3) The basal, but not apical transmural differences contributed to the total left ventricular transmural gradient.
-4) The total left ventricular apicobasal gradient was contributed by the apicobasal differences in mid-myocardial and subendocardial layers more than in subepicardial ones.
+The major findings of the present study on chicken heart are as follows: 1) at baseline, the nonuniform ARI distribution in the left ventricle resulted in the apicobasal gradient being greater than the transmural gradient, 2) Non-uniform ARI prolongation caused by ectopic pacing resulted in a decreasing of the transmural repolarization gradient and increasing of the differences in the apex-to-base direction, 3) the basal, but not apical transmural differences contributed to the total left ventricular transmural gradient, and 4) the total left ventricular apicobasal gradient was contributed by the differences apicobasal in mid-myocardial and subendocardial layers more than by those in subepicardial ones.

 Investigations of repolarization describe either only transmural or apicobasal differences in local repolarization durations, action potential durations or monophasic action potential durations.
 Majority of the above investigations were made on ventricular preparations or isolated myocytes, but not in vivo hearts.
-Our study describes both the transmural and apicobasal gradients of ARIs in the in vivo chicken left ventricle.
+Our study describes both the transmural and apicobasal gradients of ARIs in the in situ chicken left ventricle.

 No differences in repolarization among myocardial layers were shown in in vivo intact normal hearts of dogs (Anyukhovsky et al. 1996, Janse et al. 2005, Coronel et al. 2007), humans (Taggart et al. 2001), sheep (Wang et al. 2002, Zhang et al. 2007).
-The transmural repolarization gradient in the in vivo chicken left ventricle was such that ARIs in the subepicardial layer were shorter than in the subendocardial one.
-These results are consistent with observations of action potential durations (Main et al. 1998, Xu et al. 2001, Aiba et al. 2003, Wan et al. 2003, Idriss and Wolf

-2004) and monophasic action potential durations (Liu et al. 2003) in mammals and with the ARI distribution in chicken hearts (Kharin et al. 2007).
-In chickens, the basal transmural differences contributed to the total left ventricular transmural gradient more than the apical ones.
+The transmural repolarization gradient in the chicken left ventricle in situ was such that ARIs in the subepicardial layer were shorter than in the subendocardial one.
+These results are consistent with observations of action potential durations (Main et al. 1998, Xu et al. 2001, Aiba et al. 2003, Wan et al. 2003, Idriss and Wolf 2004) and monophasic action potential durations (Liu et al. 2003) in mammals and with the ARI distribution in chicken hearts (Kharin et al. 2007).
+In hens, the basal transmural differences contributed to the total left ventricular transmural gradient more than apical ones.

-M cells contributing to transmural heterogeneity of action potential durations, have been detected by microelectrode techniques in canine (Sicouri and Antzelevitch 1991), human (Drouin et al. 1995), guinea pig (Sicouri et al. 1996), porcine (Stankovicova et al. 2000), rabbit (Li et al. 2002), murine (Liu et al. 2003), feline (Aiba et al. 2003) left ventricular myocardium.
+M cells contributing to transmural heterogeneity of action potential durations, have been detected by microelectrode techniques in canine (Sicouri and Antzelevitch 1991), human (Drouin et al. 1995), guinea pig (Sicouri et al. 1996), porcine (Stankovičová et al. 2000), rabbit (Li et al. 2002), murine (Liu et al. 2003) and feline (Aiba et al. 2003) left ventricular myocardium.
 The above descriptions of M cells have been made on ventricular preparations, myocardial strips or enzymatically isolated myocytes.
 At the same time, a distinct layer of M cells may not be observed in the left ventricle of smaller animal species (Hlaing et al. 2005).
-In vivo results have shown no differences in repolarization among myocardial layers in intact normal hearts of dogs (Anyukhovsky et al. 1996, Janse et al. 2007).
-At present, there are no evidences of an existence of M cells in the avian left ventricle.
+In vivo results have shown no differences in repolarization among myocardial layers in intact normal hearts of dogs (Anyukhovsky et al. 1996, Janse et al. 2005, Coronel et al. 2007), humans (Taggart et al. 2001) or sheep (Wang et al. 2002, Zhang et al. 2007).
+At present, there are no evidences for the existence of M cells in the avian left ventricle.
 This question remains to be answered.
 M cells are absent in the chicken left ventricle or are masked by intercellular coupling (Conrath et al. 2004).
 Our previous study (Kharin et al. 2007) and the present results do not demonstrate the long ARIs in the mid-myocardial region of in vivo chicken hearts at baseline and during ectopic pacing.
 The transmural ARI distribution in the normal chicken left ventricle is a smooth continuum.